Behaviour

 What low demand parenting looked like for us

 We spoke to my daughter's preschool and took her out for mornings.
-Instead of the fast and furious get up, dressed, breakfast, teeth, shoes routine, for two whole terms we took all the pressure off mornings.
+Instead of the fast and furious get-up-dressed-breakfast-teeth-shoes routine, for two whole terms we took all the pressure off mornings.
 I also started putting her to bed in her clothes for the next day, which sounds ridiculous until you're living with a child who screams for thirty minutes about getting dressed.
-I later learned her sensory profile was behind a lot of the dressing distress, which is a whole other article.
+I later learned her sensory profile was behind a lot of the dressing distress.

-I lowered the demand, and I started to give pointless choices.
-I changed how I phrased everything.
+I started giving pointless choices.
 Instead of "it's time to get your shoes on," it became "oh, we're leaving and you don't have any shoes on; do you want boots or trainers?"
-It didn't always work, and in those times I had to dig really deep and use humour.
-"Oh, neither of those?
+It didn't always work, and in those times I had to dig really deep and use humour: "Oh, neither of those?
 OK well, it would be really silly to go out in your slippers," acting like it wasn't allowed while planting the idea.
-And then we'd go out in slippers of course, but there wasn't any screaming, so it worked for me.
+And then we'd go out in slippers of course, but there wasn't any screaming.
 We got through a lot of slippers.

 The Plan B parenting method worked really well for us too, because there were many demands my daughter simply could not meet easily.
 Brushing teeth is still a battle to this day because flavours are so hard for her, and I have bought every sensory-friendly toothpaste under the sun.
-The one she finally accepted was discontinued last year and we're running out of supplies and I'll have to tackle the whole thing again, but I now have better tools for those conversations.
-When they're toddlers, preschoolers, even five and six, it's incredibly difficult.
-And the more you can lower demands, the more you can empty the stress bucket.
+The one she finally accepted was discontinued last year and I'll have to tackle the whole thing again, but I now have better tools for those conversations.

-How to reduce demands on your autistic child without removing all structure
+How to reduce demands without removing all structure

 The demand triage